 This changed with the Great Depression.
 The publication of Keynes’ General Theory in 1936, explaining how government policy could lift the economy out of a depression, and the validation of those ideas when deficit spending during World War II ended the Depression, marks the beginning of a third time period and a return to more activist government.

 The 1970s marked the fourth major change in ideas.
 During the 1970s, the application of Keynesian policy led to high inflation and high unemployment, and this policy failure led to the beginning of a new trend toward less active government.
 But Keynesian ideas were not ready to go down without a fight.
 New Keynesian theorists within the economics profession pushed against New Classical ideas, and the election of the Obama administration seemed to be a sign that the movement toward classical ideas that began in the late 1970s was ending.
 The response to the Great Recession was a chance to cement activist ideas in place.
 But as the polling data and results of the election show, that didn’t happen.
-Capitalism is the best system yet discovered for

 promoting economic growth, but it is also a system

 that creates large booms and busts along the way.